VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Updates an existing idea.
 -   Request Body:
-    -   ideaId: ID of the idea to be updated.
+    -   'ideaId': ID of the idea to be updated.
-    -   key: The property/key to be updated.
+    -   'key': The property/key to be updated.
-    -   value: The new value for the specified property/key.
+    -   'value': The new value for the specified property/key.
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: Success message indicating that the idea was updated successfully.